zaiisao/Documentation/en/Audio Broadcast/inject_stream_unity.md

 title: Inject Online Media Stream
 description:
 platform: Unity
-updatedAt: Mon Jul 06 2020 10:35:19 GMT+0800 (CST)
+updatedAt: Mon Jul 06 2020 10:45:09 GMT+0800 (CST)
 ---
 # Inject Online Media Stream
 ## Introduction

-**Injecting an online media stream** is the action of adding an external audio or video stream to an ongoing live-broadcast channel.
+**Injecting an online media stream** is the action of adding an external audio or video stream to an ongoing live interactive streaming channel.
 It enables the hosts and audience in the channel to hear and see the additional stream while interacting with each other.

 ### Applicable scenarios

 - Live sports: The host and audience can watch and simultaneously comment on events.
-- Music concerts, movies, and other entertainments: The hosts and audience can participate in real-time discussions while watching them.
+- Music concerts, movies, and other entertainments: The hosts and audience can participate in real‑time discussions while watching them.
-- Additional perspectives: The host can inject video streams captured by drones or network cameras into a live broadcast.
+- Additional perspectives: The host can inject video streams captured by drones or network cameras into a live streaming channel.

 ### Working principles

-The host in a live-broadcast channel pulls an online media stream and pushes it through the Video Inject Server to the Agora Software-Defined Real-time Network (SD-RTN™) and the channel.
+The host in a live interactive streaming channel pulls an online media stream and pushes it through the Video Inject Server to the Agora Software‑Defined Real‑time Network (SD‑RTN™) and the channel.

 ![](https://web-cdn.agora.io/docs-files/1576059890625)